davenatx/hc_probate/README.md

 * How should I handle records with a blank first name?
 * What should I do about records missing a document type?
 (Already added NOTPRO to a few blank ones in vol 1)
-* I completed the rought CSV parser.
-Now I need to convert that list of records to Database Records
+* I completed the rough CSV parser.
+Now I need to transform that list of records to Database Records